IamKay/100DaysOfCode/README.md

 * Day 29
   > Learnt a lot about my progress in JS.
 I have a long way to go.
 I am currently fixing some issues in a product in JS.
 It is a simple task of making a function but the thought of DRY makes it time consuming.
 Advice: Don't always go for the fancy ways that people are using.
 If it can work, use the simple ones.

+* Day 30
+  > Did a little JS, watched some videos.
+Nothing fancy, just vanilla.
+Posted it here as well.
+Don't really have an idea for a big project or a small one for that matter.
+I am searching but in the meanwhile, small pens i like.